testfairy/docs/docs/03_Android/02_Changelog.md

 ### Version 1.4.4
 Released: 2016-12-15

-* [IMPROVEMENT] Auto Update is supported for Android 7 & targetSdkVersion > 23
+* [IMPROVEMENT] Auto Update is supported for Android 7 and targetSdkVersion > 23 .

 ### Version 1.4.3
 Released: 2016-11-29